-Our Van Nuys Mental Stress Health Claims Attorneys at Koszdin, Fields, Sherry & Katz are…
+Our Van Nuys Mental Stress Health Claims Attorneys at Koszdin, Fields & Sherry are glad…

 Senate Bill 221 is a bill that was recently passed in both the California House and Senate, later being signed into law by Governor Gavin Newsom (D).
 The bill addressed the long wait times between mental health appointments and therapeutic sessions for insured workers in the state of California.
 The new bill requires all mental health insurers to provide follow-up appointments within ten business days of the previous one.
 This change came as the result of a loophole in the healthcare system that only required that the initial therapy appointment be provided within the first 10 business days of enrolling, leaving all follow-up appointments vulnerable to long wait times.